 Where to Eat and Drink in Budapest.

 We visited one of the most popular ones called Szimpla Kertmozi in the Jewish area and it was very cool, although it was most certainly nothing fancy!
 It was one big room with lots of side rooms coming from it and it was decked out with the most bizarre items.
-Drinks were cheap in there and although we went at about 6:00 pm on a Friday night it wasn’t too busy, I can imagine it gets a lot busier later though and is a great place to party
+Drinks were cheap in there and although we went at about 6:00 pm on a Friday night it wasn’t too busy, I can imagine it gets a lot busier later though and is a great place to party on a weekend in Budapest!

 If you wanted to combine your sight-seeing with a river cruise then you can do this too!